TylerBYeager/first-portfolio/README.md

 ## Acknowledgments

+* Credit to Matt Stephens who helped me figure out how to animate my background color.
-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
+* Hat tip to anyone else whose code, libraries, packages, or UI was used.
-* Inspiration
-* etc
+* Inspired by a desire to succeed at the UC Berkeley Extension Bootcamp.
+* Lastly, I would like to acknowledge the rest of my fellow bootcamp students and instructors who have helped me get this far.
+I look forward to learning much much more.
+Thank you.